St Michael's College, Enniskillen

 St Michael's College (Irish: Coláiste Mhíchíl) is a Roman Catholic boys' grammar school located in Enniskillen, Northern Ireland.

 Named for St Michael the Archangel, the school educates boys in County Fermanagh and the surrounding areas.
 The school is located within the parish of Enniskillen, one of the largest parishes in the Diocese of Clogher.
 The school's feast day is 29 September.
-The current principal is Mark Henry (2016–present).
+The current principal is Cathal O’Connor (2025–present).

 Location

 The college is situated on Drumclay Hill, about half a mile from Enniskillen town centre.
 It is built on an elevated site and enjoys a view of the Mill Lough, Cuilcagh Mountain, Topped Mountain and the surrounding countryside.

 History

 St Michael's Grammar School was established to cater for the educational needs of Catholic boys from the northern half of the Diocese of Clogher.
 From 1903 until 1957, St Michael's was run by the Presentation Brothers at its Belmore Street site, where The Clinton Centre now stands.
 It was then taken over by the diocese under the then Bishop of Clogher, the Most Rev Eugene O'Callaghan and rebuilt at Drumclay.

 In 1952, the site was purchased by Monsignor Gannon.
 During the summer of 1956, Patrick Mulligan was appointed to run the college.
 Work on the grammar school started in 1958; during that time, classes were held at the original location on East Bridge Street.